-Everything on the coffee shops menu is carefully selected and home made.
+Everything in the coffee shops menu is carefully selected and homemade.
 Most of the ingredients for the coffee shop is organic and grown on the property to ensure you get the best, freshest and tastiest meals straight from the kitchen.

 Sue and Andries purchased the property in September 2000 with the idea of building a house.
 While clearing all the invader plant, they rediscovered the overhanging rock which was hidden in the overgrowth.
 They decided to open a view site for people to come and view it and got an overwhelming response.
 Many visitors suggested that they should offer some coffee and cake while people admire the view and soon the Leopard Rock Lookout Chalets and coffee shop was born.